espm-157/website/content/policies.md

 ## Attendance Policy

 The lab-based, hands on course design really depends on students being in class, for every session.
 I expect students to make every effort attend every class.
-I cannot accomodate scheduling conflicts that would cause a student to regularly miss part of class, which would be unfair to partners during pair work.
+I cannot accommodate scheduling conflicts that would cause a student to regularly miss part of class, which would be unfair to partners during pair work.
 However, I recognize that now and again an occasional absence will be unavoidable.
 Please notify